pingcap/docs/tiflash/tiflash-disaggregated-and-s3.md

     - When the query workload is low, reduce the number of Compute Nodes to save costs.
 When there are no queries, you can even stop all Compute Nodes.
     - When the query workload increases, quickly increase the number of Compute Nodes to ensure query performance.

-## Use cases
+## Scenarios

 TiFlash disaggregated storage and compute architecture is suitable for cost-effective data analysis services.
-As storage and compute resources can be scaled separately as needed in this architecture, you can get significant benefits in the following scenarios:
+Because storage and compute resources can be scaled separately as needed in this architecture, you can get significant benefits in the following scenarios:

-- The amount of data is large, but only a small amount of data is frequently queried; most of the data belongs to cold data and is rarely queried.
+- The amount of data is large, but only a small amount of data is frequently queried.
+Most of the data is cold data and rarely queried.
 At this time, the frequently queried data is usually cached on the local SSD of the Compute Node to provide fast query performance, while most of the other cold data is stored in low-cost S3 or other object storage to save storage costs.

 - The demand for compute resources has obvious peaks and valleys.
 For example, intensive reconciliation queries are usually performed at night, which demands high compute resources.
 In this case, you can consider temporarily adding more Compute Nodes at night.
 While at other times, you only need fewer Compute Nodes to complete regular query tasks.

 ## Prerequisites

-1. Prepare an Amazon S3 bucket for storing TiFlash data.
+1. Prepare an Amazon S3 bucket for storing the TiFlash data.

     You can also use an existing bucket, but you need to create a dedicated storage directory for each TiDB cluster.
 For more information about S3 buckets, see [AWS documentation](https://docs.aws.amazon.com/en_us/AmazonS3/latest/userguide/creating-buckets-s3.html).